Skip to content

 Claims was the highest-intent task and the highest-friction flow.

-I redesigned it as photo-first, with a shorter and clearer path to completion.
-I also unified claims and card activity into one recent-activity feed with readable status chips.
+I made it photo-first, shortened the path, and unified claims and card activity into one readable feed.

-The goal wasn't just fewer taps.
-It was higher in-app completion and lower support volume.
+The goal was more in-app completion and fewer support calls.

 Delivered an Aetna-ready prototype